thilp/team-vault/README.md

 ```

 You can also simply provide the secret value after starting the command.
-Enter the value (nothing will be printed) followed by a newline and Ctrl-D
+Enter the value followed by a newline and Ctrl-D to finish:
-to finish:

 ```bash
 $ ./cmd/upsert-team-secret secrets/some-file